sreekanthmettles/beneficiary-fhir-data/rfcs/0000-since-parameter.md

 ```

 The FHIR specification allows to bulk-export implementors to choose the `transactionTime` of their jobs.
 For efficient and fast queries, it is recommended that partners query with a time interval which the BFD has indexed the `lastUpdated` field.
-The indexing of `lastUpdated` is typically delayed by 10 seconds when RIF files are not being loaded.
+The indexing of `lastUpdated` is typically delayed by 1-10 seconds when RIF files are not being loaded and by 5-15 seconds when RIF files are being loaded.
-However, when RIF files are being loaded, the delay will be comperable to the time it takes to load the RIF file.
-The average time to load the largest RIF file is about 30 minutes.
-It is recommended that implementors choose a `transactionTime` that is 10 seconds in the past to ensure that all of their fetches will run against an index in BFD.
-During RIF loads over the weekend, the recommendation changes to 45 minutes.
+It is recommended that implementors choose a `transactionTime` that is 20 seconds in the past to ensure that all of their fetches will run against an index in BFD.
 As long a partners query within these recommendation, they can recommend to their clients a daily frequency for their bulk export jobs with `_since` without taxing the BFD.

 ### BFD Implementation Details